mehmetalbyrak/CSharpEducationCamp/README.md

 ### Description:
 This project integrates C# with a database system, demonstrating how to perform CRUD (Create, Read, Update, Delete) operations.
 Connecting a C# application to a database using ADO.NET and execute SQL queries.
 - Setting up database connections
-- CRUD operations with SQL
+- CRUD operations with SQL (up to now only performed select process --> (to be continued))
 - Database interaction from C# applications

 ### Key Concepts: